Sonos has a mission to fill every home with music, as well as to give you the ultimate home music experience.

 To do this, you not only need to have great speakers, but you also have to have the best possible set-up for them with the best possible objects for the sound waves to reflect off and be absorbed into.

+Whether you have Sonos speakers, or others, this feature is set to help you get the best out of them by analysing their surroundings.
 We sat down with Sonos's lead designer, Mieko Kusano, who gave us a few tips and tricks to help you create a space that will enable you to listen to music the way it was meant to be heard.

 Analyse the shape and size of your room